 Our special exhibits may feature audio playing on loop.
 We may be able to turn this audio off for guests upon request but cannot guarantee this ability.
 Our special exhibits may have hands-on activities with sensory experiences involved.
 These places in the exhibit may become crowded on busy days and guests need to share and take turns with these activities.

 Our education team is dedicated to making our school programs available to all students.
 For more information about our school programs click here.
-If you want to find out more about accessibility resources for students, or to request specific resources, contact our School Program Coordinator at firstname.lastname@example.org or 443-873-5180.
+If you want to find out more about accessibility resources for students, or to request specific resources, contact Marisa Shultz, our Education Program Manager, at firstname.lastname@example.org or 443-873-5164.

 We offer several discounts and specials to help more people access JMM’s stories.